-So you are taking the #veganuary pledge and you’ve probably been asked ‘where do you get your protein?’ – well contrary to popular belief the vegan diet provides ample amounts of protein from plant based foods, but changing your eating habits might mean you need to think a bit more about where you get your essential protein from.
-Including nuts and seeds in your daily diet can not only provide that protein but also dietary fibre and healthy fats.
+So you are taking the #veganuary pledge and you’ve probably been asked ‘where do you get your protein?’.
+Well, contrary to popular belief the vegan diet provides ample amounts of protein from plant-based foods, but changing your eating habits might mean you need to think a bit more about where you get your essential protein from.
+Including nuts and seeds in your daily diet can provide not only that protein but dietary fibre and healthy fats, too.

-Here is the nutritionist guide to nuts and seeds, including the why, the what and how much you need to benefit from the nutrition that nuts and seeds provide.
+Here is the nutritionist guide to nuts and seeds, including the why, the what and how much you need.

 WHAT ARE NUTS AND SEEDS?

 They’re actually the embryos of trees, bushes and other plants.
 That’s what makes them so nutritious.
 If you think about what’s needed to create plants and help them grow, nuts and seeds are absolute powerhouses of nutrients.

 - Minerals – potassium, calcium, iron, magnesium and zinc in particular